 " in which a supervillain gains cosmic powers but decides to use them for the good of the universe; however, an attack by The Avengers (who were not aware of his motives) ruined his plans, leading him to commit suicide, a unusual Downer Ending

 for such stories at the time.
 (And the famous rewrite of Avengers #200

 Shooter eventually rose to the position of Editor-In-Chief at Marvel.
 Some of his notable works in that position include:

-- Ordering the death of Jean Grey at the end of the Dark Phoenix Saga on X-Men since he felt the character's murder of billions of alien beings (even though done while insane) needed to be properly punished (while Chris Claremont wrote the story, that was not the ending he had intended for it.)
+- Ordering the death of Jean Grey at the end of The Dark Phoenix Saga on X-Men since he felt the character's murder of billions of alien beings (even though done while insane) needed to be properly punished (while Chris Claremont wrote the story, that was not the ending he had intended for it.)
 Although highly controversial at the time, this was later generally accepted as an appropriate ending and a classic storyline.

 - Starting the whole Crisis Crossover fad with the Secret Wars series (in which The Beyonder, an omnipotent being, tried To Become Human) which he wrote himself; (in part to compete with DC's announced earlier but still gestating Crisis on Infinite Earths)

 - Starting The New Universe line of comics, in celebration of Marvel's 20th Anniversary.
 Shooter wrote the main series, Star Brand.
 The line was not successful, however.